Volkswagen Passat Review & Prices

 There’s buckets of space whether you’re sitting in the front or the back, and there’s loads of room for a child seat, though an SUV requires you to bend down less.
 With a boot capacity of 690 litres with all seats in place, or 1,920 litres if you fold the second row down, there’s huge luggage capacity and useful square space that makes it easy to load up.

 Despite the Passat’s popularity with long-distance drivers, there are no diesel engines anymore.
-At launch you can only get a 1.5-litre petrol making 150hp, but company car buyers will be more tempted to wait for one of the two plug-in hybrid options, coming later in 2024, because of the lower benefit-in-kind rate.
-Both offer an excellent electric range of around 60 miles, as well as impressive charge speeds by hybrid standards.
+There's a 1.5-litre petrol making 150hp, but company car buyers will be more tempted by one of the two plug-in hybrid options, because of the lower benefit-in-kind rate.
+Both offer an excellent electric range of up to 80 miles, as well as impressive charge speeds by hybrid standards.

 They are a great choice if you do a lot of city driving, because the long range means you can pootle around on electric power to keep fuel bills down, but whichever engine you go for the Passat is a refined and comfortable car to cruise around in.
 It’s at its best on the motorway, and while you do notice a few sharper bumps in the cabin, the car settles quickly.
 It’s not particularly sporty though, so a BMW 3 Series Touring will be better if you want to make the most of the occasional twisty road.